-The group will be out of camp on August 3.
+The group will be out of camp on June 19 or July 29.

-Girls will travel by 15 passenger mini bus.
+Girls will travel to the lake by 15 passenger mini bus.
 All drivers are instructed how to handle emergency procedures and their driving records have been checked.